Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/1 - Super Mode/README.md

     	 Loop: my boolean

-## Object Scope
+## For

-Super Mode allows for the use of a minus character followed by a greater than character in place of the In command.
+Super Mode allows for the use of for loops in three forms: standard for loops, for range loops, and for each loops

 For example:

     [SUPER]

-    Define: foo
-    	Define: bar
-    		Log Line: Arguments @ 1

-    var = foo
-    var -> bar: foobar

-is analogous to:

-    Define: foo

-    	Define: bar
-    		Log Line: At: Arguments, 1

-    var: foo
+    # Performs the operation n times
+    for { n }
+    	# Operation

+    # prints i from x to y, inclusive
+    for range { i, x, y }
+    	print i

+    # prints every item in my list
-    Scope { In: foo }
+    for each { i, my list }

-        bar: foobar
+    	print i

 <div align="right"><p>